ruslanmv/How-to-run-Gradio-on-SageMaker-Notebook/README.md

 b) **Bastion box.**

-In a previous blog port we have discussed the [ How to connect to Sagemaker via SSH](https://ruslanmv.com/blog/How-to-connect-to-Sagemaker-Notebook-via-SSH), which is based on the bastion box.
-In this new blog post we focus in a more simple solution that is given by the Reverse proxy.
+In a previous blog post we have discussed the [ How to connect to Sagemaker via SSH](https://ruslanmv.com/blog/How-to-connect-to-Sagemaker-Notebook-via-SSH), which is based on the **Bastion box**.
+This is useful when you want to control all the pieces of your Cloud Infrastructure.
+In this new blog post we focus in a more simpler solution that is given by the **Reverse proxy.**

 # Reverse proxy Solution